South Asian, Southwest Asian, and North African (SSWANA) Students

 • Easy Online Sign-Up through WeJoinIn

 • Interested in discussing another aspect of your identity?
-Find other clinicians on our Let's Talk Schedule page.
+Find other clinicians on our Let's Talk Schedule webpage.

 For urgent concerns or to schedule an appointment with Counseling and Psychological Services (CAPS), please call (510) 642-9494.
-More information about UHS Mental Health resources is available here.
+More information about UHS Mental Health resources is available on our Mental Health webpage.

 SSWANA Practitioners